Online Data Migration from SQL Sources to FalkorDB

 - Create and edit per-tool YAML/JSON configurations

-- Stop running jobs
+- Stop active runs

-- Persist per-tool/per-mapping metrics snapshots
+- Persist and view per-tool/per-mapping metrics snapshots in SQLite

 Start the server: